 Track your key signals: complaints, bounces, opt-outs, and engagement

 This is where customer data matters.
 Even basic data (service date, service type, last engagement) improves relevance and reduces waste.
-If you have the right tools, you can automate suppression and avoid sending to the wrong people.
+If you have the right tools, you can automate suppression and avoid sending to the wrong people and feed those insights into a simple, practical reputation monitoring routine.

 Simple Segmentation That Improves Relevance Without Complexity